This post contains affiliate links. Read the full disclosure here.

 Getting Around Epcot

 Epcot is a huge park at 300 acres, so get ready to walk.
+Days at Epcot definitely wear my feet out more than other parks!

-Luckily, there is some additional transportation within Epcot.
-Friendship Boats (a different set than the ones you can use to get to the park) can ferry you across World Showcase Lagoon.
 These boats travel between Canada and Morocco and between Mexico and Germany.
 Both the Canada and Mexico Friendship Boat docks are located just before you enter the country’s pavilion from the front of the park.

-Guide to Epcot Rides and Attractions in 2023
+Guide to Epcot Rides and Attractions in 2026

 Walt Disney’s original vision of Epcot was of a futuristic city living and working together with advanced technology.
 In fact, the name Epcot comes from “Experimental Prototype Community of Tomorrow.”

 While Disney’s original vision for the park is not exactly what we have, the focus of Epcot remains both educational and technological.
-There are two main halves of the park: the front of Epcot where we have World Discovery, World Celebration, and World Nature; and the back half where we have World Showcase
+There are two main halves of the park: the front of Epcot where we have World Discovery, World Celebration, and World Nature; and the back half where we have World Showcase.

 World Discovery